Programs to Challenge the Mind as well as the Body

 In mid-October 2010, participants of the Soldiers to the Summit Nepal expedition successfully ascended Lobuche East.
 This ice-and-snow covered 20,075-foot peak near Mount Everest required technical climbing.
 Two documentary films, Recon: Conquering the Climb by The Pentagon Channel (March, 2011), and High Ground, by Stone Circle Pictures and Serac Adventure Films (February, 2012) documented the expedition.

 Adaptive military veterans also regularly compete in the annual Adventure Team Challenge in Colorado.
-The Challenge is alternately hosted in the high mountains near Eagle and in the desert near the Utah border.
-Teams of five athletes join together to complete stages in the two-day event.
-Challenges include off-road bicycling, river rafting, and technical rock activities on rope.
-For each team, two members must be adaptive, one being a wheelchair user.
-World T.E.A.M.’s similar Adventure Team Challenge North Carolina in November 2015 also included military veterans.
+The Challenge is hosted at sites in the high mountains near Eagle and in the desert near the Utah border.
+Teams of five athletes join together to complete stages in the two-day program.
+Challenges include off-road cycling, river rafting, and technical rope work on rock.
+For each team, two members are adaptive, one being a wheelchair user.
+World T.E.A.M.’s similar Adventure Team Challenge North Carolina in November 2015 also included adaptive military veterans.

-World T.E.A.M. sponsors adaptive military veterans at several outdoor sporting events.
+World T.E.A.M. sponsors adaptive military veteran teams participating in several outdoor sporting events.
 Past events include the 2015 IRONMAN Maryland in Cambridge, Maryland and the 2016 and 2017 Marine Corps Marathon in Arlington, Virginia.

-Future challenging and diverse sporting events, expeditions and camps for adaptive military veterans are planned.
+Future challenging and diverse sporting programs, expeditions and camps for adaptive military veterans are planned.